fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 You can just pick up where you left off!
 If you wish to resubmit a whole part, please contact the course personnel via [email](mailto:matti.luukkainen@helsinki.fi) or Telegram [@mluukkai](https://t.me/mluukkai), with your GitHub username and which parts you would like to have deleted from your submissions.

+The same will apply for the 2022, you can continue seamlesly if you have started the course 2019-2021

 #### Expanding on other instances of this course

 You can substitute <i>parts</i> of this course with parts you have previously submitted.
 For example, if you have previously completed the three credit course, you can substitute parts 0-3 of this course with the parts you have previously completed.
 You can only substitute parts in sequence, so you cannot substitute, for example, parts 0 and 2 but not complete part 1.